Anniken Huitfeldt: 2022

 In March, Huitfeldt stated that Russia doesn't have the right to invade Norway because of they assisted in sending weapons to Ukraine.
 She also emphasised that their participation didn't violate international law and that it shouldn't be viewed as an armed attack against Russia.
 She wrote: "In order for Norway to be considered a party to the war, we must actively participate in military operations in Ukraine with Norwegian military forces or in the exercise of control or control of the use of force by Norwegian forces.
 The weapons support we now contribute with cannot be considered as such participation".

 Huitfeldt accused Russia of spreading falsehoods about Ukraine having biological weapons labs, stating: "Biological weapons are classified as weapons of mass destruction.
 All use of biological weapons is prohibited and something Norway strongly condemns.
 There is no indication that Ukraine is developing such weapons.
 On the other hand, most indications are that Russia, by promoting such accusations, is trying to expand its own room for manoeuvre in the war".
 She went on to add that it would also be Norway's message at the United Nations Security Council meeting on Friday, 18 March.

 On 6 April, Huitfeldt announced that Norway would expel three Russian diplomats, stating: "The three have conducted activities that are incompatible with their diplomatic status".
 She also noted that the timing wasn't coincidental either: "They come at a time when the whole world is shaken by reports of Russian forces abusing civilians, especially in the city of Butsja outside Kyiv.
 It is natural that in such a situation we pay increased attention to unwanted Russian activities in Norway".

-On 23 April, she confirmed that Norway and Russia did not have any political contact at present as a result of their invasion of Ukraine.
+On 23 April, she confirmed that Norway and Russia both did not have any political contact at present as a result of their invasion of Ukraine.
 On the question of excluding more diplomats, Huitfeldt said that "one can never rule anything out in this war".
-She also didn’t want to speculate if Norway would actually exclude more Russian diplomats, arguing that they had already excluded the ones they wanted to exclude.
+She also didn't want to speculate if Norway would actually exclude more Russian diplomats, arguing that they had already excluded the ones they wanted to exclude.

 On 6 May, Huitfeldt announced in a press release, that the EEA agreement would be reviewed after the previous time ten years ago.
 A commission has been set down to commence said review.
 In their statement, Huitfeldt said: "It is now ten years since the last EEA study.
 It has been ten years of rapid development in Europe, in the EU and in EEA co-operation.
 We will now acquire the best possible knowledge base about the EEA agreement and the room for maneuver the agreement gives us in a changing time in Europe.
 The goal is to get a factual and balanced report that tells what the agreement means in practice".